dynamicPilot/ball_game/README.md

-# ball_game
+# Ball Game

 Simple and pretty fun ball game for two players made with Python and PyGame.

 Ball Game special features:

-* Game for two players.
+* Game for two players
-* Shutter control via keyboard.
+* Shutter control via keyboard
-* Players' score display.
+* Players' score display
-* Adding blocks and extra balls.
+* Adding blocks and extra balls
-* Special effects by balls.
+* Special effects by balls
-* Reset balls feature.
+* Reset balls feature

 Project is based on a demo game and a series of articles presented here: https://gitlab.com/the-gigi/pygame-breakout